DavideBrie/davidebri.github.io/_posts/2021-08-28-2-Factor-Authentication-explained.md

 2. Something you **are**.
 3. Something you **have**.

 As can you imagine a two factor, involve 2 of these 3 things.
-One example, equivalent to 2FA, that we use in our everyday life, is when we go to an ATM to withdraw some money, we **have** a bank card and we know the pin of it.
+An example, similar to 2FA, that we use in our everyday life, is when we go to an ATM to withdraw some money, we **have** a bank card and we **know** the pin of it.
+That are 2 factor.

 What about the something we **are**? \